SU-SWS/stanford_related_content/README.md

 Maintainers: [cjwest](https://github.com/cjwest)
 [Changelog.txt](CHANGELOG.txt)

-The Related Content feature is a Drupal Features module for displaying aggregated content and allows you to create relationships between different content and can display this related contenton a single page.
+The Related Content feature is a Drupal Features module for displaying aggregated content.
+It allows you to create relationships between different content and can display this related content on a single page.
 Contains a taxonomy, Related Content; and a term reference field to be added to an entity.

 Sub Modules
 ---